BlueRival/schemary/README.md

 // Extract items from the first order of each user 'users[[0]].orders[0].items';

 // Top item, from most recent 3 orders from top 3 users
-'users[[0,3]].orders[[-3,3]].items[[0,1]]';
+// Assuming users sorted from highest value to lowest, and orders sorted from oldest to newest 'users[[0,3]].orders[[-3,3]].items[[0,1]]';

-// Field selection from objects 'users[0].{id,name,email}';
+// Field selection from objects, grabs all the specified fields in one rule, copying them to the target 'users[0].{id,name,email}';
 ```